 In such situations, an IVF center in India might recommend an additional procedure over and above the standard IVF.
 This extra step is known as ICSI or intracytoplasmic sperm injection.

 ICSI is a technique where a single sperm is directly injected into an egg so that the egg can be fertilized.
 Later on, this fertilized egg (known as an embryo) is placed into the womb of a woman just like with regular IVF.
-Because of this, ICSI treatment success rates are similar to those of IVF.
+Because of this, ICSI treatment success rates are similar to those of IVF success rate.

 A fertility clinic in India typically recommends ICSI when a couple fails to conceive through normal IVF because of poor or absent fertilization.
 ICSI is also suggested to couples where the male,

 - suffers from low sperm motility which is caused because of an abnormal shape of the sperm.
 Such sperm cannot swim well.

 - had previously undergone a vasectomy and because of that, his sperm is sourced from the epididymis (where the sperm is stored) or testicles.